groue/GRMustache/Guides/introduction.md

 GRMustache ships with a [standard library](standard_library.md) of various filters and tools for rendering your data.

-Our old friend [NSFormatter](NSFormatter.md) are also welcome to the party.
+Our old friend [NSFormatter](NSFormatter.md) is also welcome to the party.

 Flexibility